Detecting high-dimensional entanglement by randomized product projections: Confidence interval for the mean and the bootstrapping resample technique

 Here, $s=\sqrt{\frac{\sum_{j=1}^{N}\left(X_j-\bar{X}\right)^2}{N-1}}$ is the sample standard deviation, and the critical factor $t_{\alpha,N-1}$ comes from the $t$-distribution.
 Note that $t_{\alpha,N-1}$ depends on the confidence level $\alpha$ and sample size $N$.
 For example, $t_{95\%,11}\neq t_{95\%,20}$.

-The central limit Theorem~\cite{rosenblatt1956central,bellhouse2001central} states that for sample size $N\geq30$, the sample mean $\mathbb{E}[x]$ is approximately normally distributed, with mean $g$ and standard deviation $\sigma(\bar{X})=\frac{\sigma}{\sqrt{N}}$.
-Regardless of the distribution of the population, as the sample size is increased the sampling distribution of the sample mean becomes a normal distribution.
-That is we can always obtain a confidence interval with sample size $N\geq30$ and the population distribution is not important.
+The central limit Theorem~\cite{rosenblatt1956central,bellhouse2001central} states that for larger $N$ (often empirically taken as $N\geq30$), the sample mean $\mathbb{E}[x]$ is approximately normally distributed, with mean $g$ and standard deviation $\sigma(\bar{X})=\frac{\sigma}{\sqrt{N}}$.
+Regardless of the distribution of the population, as the sample size is increased, the sampling distribution of the sample mean becomes a normal distribution.
+That is, we can always obtain a confidence interval with sample size $N\geq30$, and the population distribution is not important.

-However, for a small sample size $N<30$, the confidence interval is only efficient when the population distribution is normal.
+For a small sample size $N<30$, the confidence interval is only efficient when the population distribution is normal.
 If the assumption is violated, the constructed confidence interval may be inaccurate.
+However, the $t$ distribution-based confidence interval is relatively robust to this assumption~\cite{montgomery2010applied}.

 Two of the traditional methods for obtaining a confidence interval for the mean of a non-normal distribution are the central limit theorem~\cite{rosenblatt1956central,bellhouse2001central}, reported above, and the bootstrap resampling technique~\cite{efron1992bootstrap,efron1982jackknife,efron1994introduction}.
 The bootstrap resampling technique is a popular non-parametric method and is useful for small sample sizes.
 The detailed process is the following~\cite{efron1992bootstrap,efron1982jackknife,efron1994introduction,wang2001confidence,pek2017confidence}.